Konstantina-Lazaridou/instagram-scraper/README.md

 * Find your Instagram credentials and replace `your-username` and `your-password` in the instagram-scraper.py with your own login data
 * The script is tested with public Instagram accounts that belong to news providers.
 It might behave differently with private accounts
 * Replace the path`/home/username/projects/myproject/chromedriver` (that is the `executable_path` to the web driver) with your own local path inside your Python project
+* You can use the two Instagram news post examples already included or add your own.
+For each post, two files will be created.
+One that contains the page source in `txt` format and a second one that contains the parsed content (user-text pairs) in `json` format.
+* Run the script by running `python instagram-scraper.py`

 ## Tentative Roadmap